The spectrum of Dirichlet-to-Neumann maps for radial conductivities: Introduction

 \end{main-theorem}

-These two results refine, in the radial case, structural results for the spectra of DtN maps corresponding to general, smooth, non-radial conductivities obtained, for instance, in \cite{LagAm, Roz} for the two-dimensional case, or in \cite{PVU} for the ball in Euclidean space, which are based on a detailed analysis of (pseudodifferential or Berezin) symbols of DtN maps.
-In particular, \Cref{mt:conductivity} gives a non-trivial description of the spectrum even in the case in which the conductivity $\ga$ is constant in a neighborhood of the boundary $\partial \IB^d$.
-When $\ga_1, \ga_2$ are two smooth conductivities that satisfy $\ga_1|_{U_s}=\ga_2|_{U_s}$ for some $s\in(0,1)$ it is known that $\Lambda_{\ga_1} - \Lambda_{\ga_2}$ is a pseudo-differential operator whose symbol (defined modulo smoothing operators) is zero: this implies that
+Structural results for the spectra of DtN maps corresponding to general, smooth, non-radial conductivities can be obtained by a detailed analysis of (pseudodifferential or Berezin) symbols of DtN maps; see, for instance, \cite{LagAm, Roz} for the two-dimensional case or \cite{PVU} for the ball in Euclidean space.
+However, if $\ga_1, \ga_2$ are two smooth conductivities that satisfy $\ga_1|_{U_s}=\ga_2|_{U_s}$ for some $s\in(0,1)$ it is known that $\Lambda_{\ga_1} - \Lambda_{\ga_2}$ is a pseudo-differential operator whose symbol --defined modulo smoothing operators-- is zero (in the radial context, this implies that $\lambda_k[\ga_1] - \lambda_k[\ga_2] = \cO(k^{-\infty})$ as $k\to\infty$).
+Therefore, these approaches are unable to determine how the interior behavior of $\ga$ affects the spectrum.
+In contrast, we observe that \Cref{mt:conductivity} provides a non-trivial description of the spectrum, even in the case where the conductivity $\ga$ is constant in a neighborhood of the boundary $\partial \IB^d$.
+In fact, a straightforward consequence of Theorems \ref{mt:conductivity} and \ref{mt:conductivity_uniqueness} is the following. \begin{main-corollary} Let $d\geq 2$, $d/2<p \le \infty$, and $s\in(0,1)$.
+For any two conductivities $\ga_1,\ga_2\in W^{2,p}_\rad(\IB^d)$ and any $k_0\in\IN$, the following are equivalent. \begin{enumerate}[i)] \item $\ga_1|_{U_s}=\ga_2|_{U_s}$. \item There exists $C>0$ such that